Aparup007/Expense-Tracker-/README.md

 # Expense-Tracker-**MunimZ** (Prototype)

 **Project Overview**
-**MunimZ** ( "Munim Ji" is a Hindi(Indian) pharse; it means Accountant) is a dynamic Expense Management Tool built in python, through this platform user will be able to execute all type of payments from daily purchase to monthly bills and EMIs; it has also options for investimetns, user will have access to share market and different bonds; it captures log of evey actions and prvide a consolidated Summary upon request.
-Also it will cater customize offers to the user to keep them ahead in the market.
+**MunimZ** ( "Munim Ji" is a Hindi(Indian) pharse; it means Accountant) is a dynamic Expense Management Tool built in python, through this platform user will be able to execute all type of payments from daily purchases to monthly bills and EMIs; it has also options for investimetns, user will have access to sharemarket and different bonds; it captures log of evey actions and prvides a consolidated Summary upon request.
+Also it caters customize offers to the user to keep them ahead in the market.

 **Project Schema** :